codio/site/source/docs/dashboard/classes/overview.html.md

 - A class is a collection of students (Codio users).
 - A class is associated with [Modules](/docs/dashboard/modules/).
 - A class can contain as many modules as required.
-- Coming Soon: You can assign modules to classes from [Courses](/docs/dashboard/courses/)
+- You can assign modules to classes from [Courses](/docs/dashboard/courses/)

 ##Classes Listings
 The main Classes screen shows a complete listing of all Classes belonging to any organizations you are a member of.